 The Lonely Devil

-The devil was lonely.
+The Devil was lonely.
 Hell wasn’t as full as it is nowadays.
-The humans and a few particularly naughty animals, fish, poultry, birds, reptiles, and insects kingdoms often turned tail or went belly up whenever he appeared.
-How could he play and cheat at checkers with that sort of behavior?
+His trusty brethren of fallen angels were too busy and rarely bothered to visit.
+Hell’s residents 2 A motley collection of humans, animals, fish, poultry, birds, reptiles, and assorted naughty insects often turned tail or went belly up whenever he appeared.
+He wanted friends or at the very least someone to play with and to cheat at checkers.

+Between the two of them, they hatched a plan that would take care of this problem.
 They created the Bermuda Triangle.
-Oh yes, they certainly did just that, Dear Reader.
+Oh yes, they certainly did just that, dear reader.